 Almsgiving: During the seasons of Advent and Lent the Christian Brothers community joins together in solidarity to give aid to those in need.
 Our Advent Almsgiving is focused on local community needs.
 Lenten almsgiving is directed at national and international Lasallian schools.
-Each year the Lenten Almsgiving project supports our sister school in Ethiopia and the Sacramento Refugee Resettlement Program.
+Each year the Lenten Almsgiving project supports our sister school in Ethiopia and various agencies in need.